Software apps and online services

 I used nymea to control the UniPi and BerryLan for the WiFi setup.

-I flashed the SD Card using Etcher.io, inserted it in the UniPi and I powered the hot tub on.
+- Inserted the SD card in the UniPi and powered the hot tub on

 I needed to do some small changes on the operating system, so I had to connect the UniPi to my WiFi network.
 Here's what I did: